Scaffold-Stark/speedrunstark/README.md

 > 👩‍💻 Edit `YourToken.cairo` to reuse the **ERC20** token standard from OpenZeppelin.
 To accomplish this, you can use [`Cairo Components`](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html) to embed the `ERC20` logic inside your contract.

-> Mint **2000** (\* 10 \*\* 18) to your frontend address using the `constructor()`.
+> Mint **1000** (\* 10 \*\* 18) to your frontend address using the `constructor()`.
 In devnet, by default we choose the first pre-deployed account: `0x64b48806902a367c8598f4f95c305e8c1a1acba5f082d294a43793113115691`, to deploy the contracts.
 In order to complete this checkpoint, you need to connect to devnet using the same address.
-In testnet, you can use your own address to deploy the contracts.
-Edi the .env file in the `snfoundry` package to set the `ACCOUNT_ADDRESS_SEPOLIA` to your own address.

 (Your frontend address is the address in the top right of <http://localhost:3000>)